 Today, the U.S. Centers for Disease Control and Prevention (CDC) reported that flu activity is widespread in 49 states and that the season has arrived earlier than normal.

-During a grand rounds presentation for medical experts, CDC officials explained in part why the flu season is severe.
+During a for medical experts, CDC officials explained in part why the flu season is severe.
 This year, the dominant strain is an influenza A strain called H3N2.
 First appearing in humans in 1968, this strain is associated with worse outcomes for people who contract it.
 In the past, it has led to a higher number of flu infections and hospitalizations.

 “Flu is in lots of places at the same time,” he said.
 “Simply because of where it’s occurring, which is everywhere.”